-In the course of delivering services, healthcare businesses collect and process a huge volume of data in the form of EMR, lab test results, medical imaging, and insurance claims.
+In delivering services, healthcare businesses collect and process massive data in the form of EMR, lab test results, medical imaging, and insurance claims.
 Cloud computing makes it easier to manage that data with relatively minimum expenses.
 In particular, the low cost of cloud-based storage options allows cloud-based analytical tools to work with more and cleaner data and transform it into useful information.

 Growth of Telemedicine

 The use of cloud computing in healthcare has accelerated the development of telemedicine.
 Cloud-based applications and telemedicine platforms increase accessibility, offer patient health insurance for treatment, prevention, and recovery, and facilitate medical data sharing.
-Additionally, certain healthcare apps come with cutting-edge services such as virtual drug usage analysis and video-based telemedicine.
-In locations with poor access to healthcare facilities, cloud computing is essential for delivering telemedicine-based services to patients in need.
+Additionally, certain healthcare apps have cutting-edge services such as virtual drug usage analysis and video-based telemedicine.
+In locations with poor access to healthcare facilities, cloud computing is essential for delivering telemedicine-based services to needy patients.

 Enhanced Patient Experience

 With faster access to data and helping come up with accurate diagnoses, cloud computing can help improve patient outcomes and ensure better quality care.
 For instance, doctors can make faster and more precise diagnoses with immediate access to previous patient medical data, past diagnoses, and prescriptions.
-On the other hand, thanks to cloud computing in healthcare, patients don’t have to wait long while doctors and caregivers study the conditions and come up with a treatment plan.
+On the other hand, thanks to cloud computing in healthcare, patients don’t have to wait long while doctors and caregivers study the conditions and devise treatment plans.

-Cloud-based solutions enable healthcare providers to leverage the expertise of their peers by asking for advice in real-time, and view previous medical notes and lab results.
+Cloud-based solutions enable healthcare providers to leverage the expertise of peers by asking for advice in real-time and viewing previous medical notes and lab results.
 This enhances communication and collaboration across healthcare teams.
 For patients, this means faster and better diagnosis and treatment.
-The best outcome of this collaborative environment is the fact that patients no longer have to bring all their previous medical records when they visit a healthcare establishment.
-All their data is now available instantly because it’s stored in an EMR database in the cloud.
+The best outcome of this collaborative environment is the fact that patients no longer have to bring all their medical records when they visit a healthcare establishment.
+All their data is now available in an EMR database in the cloud.

 Superior Data Security

 Cloud-based servers are less susceptible to malware, viruses, and hacking attempts than traditional solutions.
 As a result, cloud-based solutions offer better compliance with the various patient anonymity and data protection regulations.
-Since security is built into cloud solutions from the start, cloud providers can better maintain strict security standards and certifications to ensure patient data’s confidentiality, integrity, and availability.
+Since security is built into cloud solutions, cloud providers can better maintain strict security standards and certifications to ensure patient data’s confidentiality, integrity, and availability.

 Reduced Data Storage Costs